Peoples Democratic Party (Nigeria): Social issues

-The PDP is against same-sex relations, and favors social conservatism on moral and religious grounds.
+The PDP is against same-sex relations and favors social conservatism on moral and religious grounds.
 In 2007, the PDP-dominated National Assembly sponsored a bill to outlaw homosexual relations, making it punishable by law for up to 14 years in prison.

-The party is a moderate advocate of state-autonomy and religious freedom for the Nigerian states.
-In the year 2000 the introduction of Islamic law in some states in Northern Nigeria triggered sectarian violence in Kaduna and Abia states.
-The PDP-led federal government refused to bow to pressure from the southern, predominantly Christian states to repeal the law, and instead opted for a compromise where Islamic law would only apply to Muslims.
+The party is a moderate advocate of state autonomy and religious freedom for the Nigerian states.
+In the year 2000, the introduction of Islamic law in some states in Northern Nigeria triggered sectarian violence in Kaduna and Abia states.
+The PDP-led federal government refused to bow to pressure from the southern, predominantly Christian states to repeal the law and instead opted for a compromise where Islamic law would only apply to Muslims.

-Tunde Ayeni, chairman of the PDP fundraising event in December 2014 who donated N2 billion was involved in the mismanagement of bank's funds.
+Tunde Ayeni, chairman of the PDP fundraising event in December 2014 who donated N2 billion, was involved in the mismanagement of the bank's funds.

 2015 elections

-In the 2015 elections, the incumbent president and PDP presidential nominee, Goodluck Jonathan, was defeated by General Muhammadu Buhari of the All Progressives Congress by 55% to 45%, losing by 2.6 million votes, out of approximately 28.6 million valid votes cast.
-Out of Nigeria's 36 states and the Federal Capital Territory, General Muhammadu Buhari won 21 states while President Goodluck Jonathan won 15 states and the Federal Capital Territory.
+In the 2015 elections, the incumbent president and PDP presidential nominee, Goodluck Jonathan, was defeated by General Muhammadu Buhari of the All Progressives Congress by 55% to 45%, losing by 2.6 million votes out of approximately 28.6 million valid votes cast.
+Out of Nigeria's 36 states and the Federal Capital Territory, General Muhammadu Buhari won 21 states, while President Goodluck Jonathan won 15 states and the Federal Capital Territory.